StudioCompanion/landa/README.md

 - [ ] what viewport transitions could we do, such as fade in when coming into viewport and graceful fades back in on /work
 - [x] enable swiping on mobile carousels
 - [x] for portrait stacks on homepage feed just show first grid item
+- [ ] inline vids in carousel check
 - [ ] fix FOUC on first visit
 - [ ] fix layout shift when gallery lookup height